electrode-io/fynpo/README.md

 - [pacote] - for retrieving `npm` package data.
 - [ini] - for handling `ini` config files.
 - [npm-packlist] - for filtering files according to npm ignore rules.
-- And all the other packages that the above depend on.
+- And all the other packages they depend on.

 # Overview